 We’ve all heard it: wood is unsanitary.
 Well, that’s not exactly true.
 Properly sealed wood is no more bacteria friendly than tile or granite.
 In fact, some studies have shown that wood has natural anti-bacterial qualities.

 Still, if not given the proper sealant, wood can develop bacteria and mould problems.
 This may be enough to discourage many wood countertop owners from putting food on it.

 Not all wood is created equal.
 There is some wood that is simply too soft to be used as a countertop.
 Wood durability is measured by the Janka hardness test, in which the amount of force necessary to ram a steel ball into the wood is measured.
 At the low end of the Janka scale is a wood like balsa, which can only withstand 100 pounds of force.

 The wood used in countertop making generally has a much higher Janka rating.
 Bolivian cherry, for example, has a Janka rating of 3650 pounds-force.

 Water damage can also be a problem.
 If wood is not properly sealed, water that sits on it for too long will begin to seep into it.
 This is the reason for the ring that coasterless glasses leave on wooden surfaces.
 Heat is also a threat to wooden kitchen countertops; you always need to place hot pots on a trivet or risk damage to the surface.

 Wood Needs a Lot of Maintenance

-For some that kind of regimen is worth it.
+For some, that kind of regimen is worth it.
 Others may want a counter they can forget about.
 But, believe us, those who care for their wood countertops will tell you the difference their work makes.